List of Marvel Cinematic Universe films: Streaming and cable

 In March 2008, Marvel Studios presold the US cable broadcast rights to FX for five of their films, including Iron Man and The Incredible Hulk, for four years.
 FX also acquired the rights to Iron Man 3 in May 2013.
 In September 2014, TNT acquired the US cable broadcast rights to five Marvel Studios films, beginning with Avengers: Age of Ultron, for broadcast two years after their theatrical release.

 Every Marvel Studios release from January 2016 to December 2018 was available on Netflix.
 Captain Marvel was the first Walt Disney Studios Motion Pictures-distributed film not to stream on Netflix, after Disney let their licensing deal with them expire.
 It became the first theatrical Disney release to stream exclusively on Disney+, which launched on November 12, 2019.
 Bloomberg News reported that the films part of Disney's agreement with Netflix would return to Netflix starting in 2026, while being removed from Disney+.

 In April 2021, Sony signed a deal with Disney for its theatrical releases from 2022 to 2026 to stream on Disney+ and Hulu and appear on Disney's linear television networks for their "pay 2 window".
 As well, Sony's legacy content, including past Spider-Man films and Marvel content in Sony's Spider-Man Universe (SSU), would be able to be streamed on Disney+ and Hulu.
 Disney's access to Sony's titles would come following their availability on Netflix for their "pay 1 window".
 Homecoming and Spider-Man: Far From Home (2019) had previously been available on Starz and FX.
-Homecoming became available on Disney+ in the United States on May 12, 2023, while Far From Home became available on November 3, 2023.
+Homecoming became available on Disney+ in the United States on May 12, 2023, Far From Home became available on November 3, 2023, and No Way Home became available on April 15, 2026.
 The Incredible Hulk became available on Disney+ in the United States on June 16, 2023, following the film's distribution rights reverting to Marvel Studios.

+In January 2026, Sony and Netflix signed a new multi-year agreement for Sony titles to stream on Netflix in their "pay 1 window".
+The new agreement gives Netflix global rights, an increase from the "pay 1" rights for the United States, Germany, and Southeast Asia in the previous deal, with the new agreement beginning later in 2026 as territory rights become available before being fully in effect in early 2029.